fill-10/InputData4Lammps/README.md

 This is a very simple tool to generate the lammps input data file for md/dpd simulation.

+User defines everything.
+All constrains are defined manually.

 It is only dependent on the standard python3 environment.
+Tested on python3.6.

 No py plug-ins are required.